-Sitting on the Gnangara Mound, a large mound of sandy but very fertile soil, its entire 105 sq km of land has been very thoughtfully planned.
-As you enter the Swan Valley and start exploring, you come across big and boutique vineyards harmoniously growing on either side of the road, making each sight a sight to behold.
+Sitting on the Gnangara Mound, a large mound of sandy but very fertile soil, Swan Valley’s 105 sq km of land has been very thoughtfully planned.
+As you start your Swan Valley day trip and start exploring, you come across big and boutique vineyards harmoniously growing on either side of the road, making each sight a sight to behold.

 [Also Read: A Day Trip To The Pinnacles And Lancelin, From Perth]

-With open spaces, vineyard vistas and plenty of fresh country air, the Swan Valley is a perfect place for day-trippers in Perth looking for open spaces and fresh air.
-The only disappointment, however, is that there’s nothing (other than smart branding) to call Swan Valley a valley, given its entire region land is amazingly flat just like the surrounding towns.
-But what it lacks in ‘valley’, it makes up for in great produce, good wines and friendly, passionate locals.
+With open spaces, vineyard vistas and plenty of fresh country air, Swan Valley is a perfect place for a day trip from Perth with open spaces and fresh air.
+The only disappointment is, however, that there’s nothing (other than smart branding) to call Swan Valley a valley, given its entire region land is totally flat.
+But what it lacks in the term ‘valley’, it makes up for in producing good wines.

-If you want to make your own way to Swan Valley, be informed that regular train services operate from Perth CBD to both Guildford and Midland — the two surrounding towns.
+If you want to plan your own Swan Valley day trip, you will be happy to know that there are regular train services from Perth CBD to Guildford and Midland — the two neighboring towns.
 But the sad thing is, there’s no public transport from these locations to the Swan Valley.
 So transport arrangements such as a hired car or a chartered bus trip should be made for a bit of convenience and time-saving unless you’re planning to stay in Swan Valley for a few days.

 I think the idea of speed grazing, in small group tours, is simply brilliant.
 You get driven around the place, at a cracking pace, eating and drinking as much as you can in a fairly short time while learning about the local produce.
 Do some shopping during the process if something catches your fancy or simply enjoy the day sampling and watching demonstrations.

-Kicking Off With Some Wine-Tasting: The First Half of The Trip
+The First Half of Swan Valley Day Trip

 Following the Great Eastern Highway for a few quick minutes, and in about 30 minutes of drive from Perth, we entered the beautiful Swan Valley.
 A quick overview of the day by our guide and we reached the first wine tasting location of Sandalford Winery that has been producing its own trademark wines since the 1840s, making it one of Western Australia’s oldest, largest and most distinguished producers of premium wine.